 You will have been given the opportunity to view any report before it was sent to us and to have consented to any potential occupational health assessment.

-For your initial and any subsequent personal health records held by Health Management Ltd and your rights relating to this information, please see Health Management Ltd Privacy Notice.
+For your initial health assessment and any subsequent personal health records held by Health Management Ltd and your rights relating to this information, please see Health Management Ltd's Privacy Notice.

 Legal and General

 The University offers staff a number of employment-related benefits, and when these involve using a third party, for example our eye care scheme. where all permanent members of staff who habitually use display screen equipment as a significant part of their normal work are entitled to free regular eye tests, you will have access to relevant Privacy Statements.